S.H.I.E.L.D.: Fury of S.H.I.E.L.D.

 Fury of S.H.I.E.L.D. is a comic book miniseries published by Marvel Comics, that first premiered in 1995.

 Kitty Pryde, Agent of S.H.I.E.L.D.

 Kitty Pryde, Agent of S.H.I.E.L.D. is a comic book series published by Marvel Comics, that first premiered in 1997.

 S.H.I.E.L.D.

 S.H.I.E.L.D. is a comic book title published by Marvel Comics.
 The first series premiered with a first issue cover dated June 2010.
 It details the secret history of the occult organization S.H.I.E.L.D. aka "The Brotherhood of the Shield".
 The series is written by Jonathan Hickman and drawn by Dustin Weaver.
 The second series premiered with a first issue cover dated December 2014.
-Loosely based on the TV series Marvel's Agents of S.H.I.E.L.D., it was written by Mark Waid.
+Loosely based on the TV series Agents of S.H.I.E.L.D., it was written by Mark Waid.
 It was superseded by Agents of S.H.I.E.L.D.